The average person doesn’t have enough in savings to pay off a $500 medical bill.

 You also create less clutter in your house by simultaneously helping out the environment a little by using less paper.

 What to do instead: Check out Audible.
-You can get a 30-day trial for free here, which gives you 2 books that will last forever.
-If you don't love a book, they let you swap it out for free.
+You can get a 30-day trial for free here, which gives you two books that will last forever.
+If you don’t love a book, they let you swap it out for free.

 3. Vitamins and Supplements

 There has been article after article about supplements, saying which ones you should and shouldn’t take, and they all contradict each other.